-The non-profit disaster recovery center will be eligible for its primary use only to residents and non-profits of Lake Charles.
-As Lake Charles has over 51% LMI persons, the site will benefit the residents of Lake Charles by presumption of benefitting the low-to-moderate-income area (LMA).
+The non-profit hub and neighborhood community center will meet the low-to-moderate income area benefit (LMA) national objective as the proposed project has a service area comprised of 68.39% LMI persons.
+The center will be owned and operated by a local non-profit subrecipient.
 Similarly, local partners will own and operate the business incubator and will provide services only to low-income residents of Lake Charles.

-The proposed riverfront project located in the 1500-1700 block of Fitzenreiter Street shall consist of 72 elder units and 76 units of general multifamily development.
-The parcel consists of twenty (20) acres and all units to be constructed shall be first floor units that lend themselves to Section 504/ADA compliance as well as many principles of universal design.
+The proposed riverfront project located in the 1500-1700 block of Fitzenreiter Street will consist of 72 elder units and 76 units of general multifamily development.
+The parcel consists of twenty (20) acres and all units to be constructed will be first floor units that lend themselves to Section 504/ADA compliance as well as many principles of universal design.
 At present there is partial site control with the final parcel to be acquired by the City in the near future.
-The estimated construction phase would be sixteen (16) months) and the total project cost is \$45 million, where over \$40 million shall be funded through LIHTC, private conventional mortgage and other sources.
-All units shall be permanently restricted to rental by eligible LMI households.
+The estimated construction phase would be sixteen (16) months) and the total project cost is \$45 million, where over \$40 million will be funded through LIHTC, private conventional mortgage and other sources.
+All units will be permanently restricted to rental by eligible LMI households.